With hurricane season from June 1 to November 30 every year, here’s what you need to know about car insurance and these often damaging storms.

 Buy coverage before storm warnings go into effect

-The National Hurricane Center (NHC) says a hurricane or tropical storm warning is issued when weather conditions (sustained winds of 74 mph or higher for a hurricane or sustained winds of 39 to 73 mph for a tropical storm) are expected somewhere in the specified area within 36 hours.
-A storm watch is issued when these hurricane- or tropical-storm-force winds are possible within 48 hours.
+The National Hurricane Center, or NHC, says a hurricane or tropical storm warning is issued when weather conditions are anticipated in an area within 36 hours.
+A storm watch is issued when hurricane- or tropical-storm-force winds are possible within 48 hours.

-This NHC information is significant because if a hurricane is forming, or already coming in your direction, and you want to buy comprehensive and collision coverage, you would need to do so before a tropical storm watch/warning goes into effect.
-Otherwise you may be out of luck since insurers can place restrictions on changes to policies or new policies during a storm.
+This NHC information is significant because you need to buy comprehensive and collision coverage before a tropical storm watch/warning goes into effect.
+Otherwise, you may be out of luck – insurers can place restrictions on policy changes during a storm.

-- Most car insurance companies put temporary binding restrictions into effect in areas that are under a hurricane or named tropical storm watch/warning.
-When the restrictions go into effect and how long they last vary from one insurance company to the next, as is what is restricted.
+- Most car insurance companies put temporary binding restrictions into effect in areas under a hurricane or tropical storm watch/warning.
+When the restrictions go into effect and how long they last vary by the insurance company, as is what is restricted.

-- Restrictions can also vary by state but typically can include not accepting any applications for new coverage as well as not accepting requests for the addition of physical damage coverages, increased limits, or the lowering of deductibles on existing policies.
+- Restrictions can also vary by state but typically can include not accepting any applications for new coverage and not accepting requests for the addition of physical damage coverages, increased limits or lowering deductibles on existing policies.

-- In general, the restrictions will usually go into effect as soon as an area goes into a tropical storm watch/warning and lasts until 48 to 72 hours after the watch/warning ends.
+- Restrictions typically go into effect when an area goes into a tropical storm watch/warning, lasting until 48 to 72 hours after the watch/warning ends.

-- If you have auto insurance in force that is set to expire during hurricane season, it’s best to renew or shop around purchase a new auto insurance policy early; that way a binding restriction won’t come into play.
+- If you have auto insurance in force that is set to expire during hurricane season, it’s best to renew or shop around to purchase a new auto insurance policy early so a binding restriction won’t come into play.

 - If you are buying a new car, try to avoid purchasing it if a storm is approaching and could restrict your ability to buy the car insurance coverage that you need.

-Your auto insurer will likely tell you to take steps to prevent further loss (such as covering any smashed windows, or placing a tarp on the car).
-Not doing so could result in more damage being done that your insurer would deny coverage for due to your failure to take action and keep this additional damage from being done.
+Your auto insurer will likely tell you to prevent further loss, such as covering smashed windows or placing a tarp on your car.
+Not doing so could result in additional damage that your insurer won’t cover.

 How car insurance covers flood damage to your car

-Often, hurricanes bring flood waters.
+Often, hurricanes mean flooding.
 Here’s how the different types of insurance coverage come into play if you’re caught in a flood:

-Comprehensive insurance -- If your vehicle sustains water or flood damage, you can file a claim under your comprehensive insurance coverage, which covers any type of damage to your car up to its actual cash value that's caused by natural disasters instead of accidents, says Penny Gusner, CarInsurance.com consumer analyst.
+- Comprehensive coverage: If your vehicle sustains water or flood damage, you can file a claim under your comprehensive insurance coverage, which covers any damage to your car up to its actual cash value caused by natural disasters.

-Collision coverage -- Collision comes into play if you hydroplane and flip your car or hit another car or a tree.
-Your claim will pay to repair your car or will pay the actual cash value of the car.
-You do still have to pay the deductible, Gusner says, whether the accident was your fault, someone else's or caused by the storm.
+- Collision coverage: Collision comes into play if you hydroplane and flip your car or hit another car or a tree.
+Your claim will pay to repair your vehicle or will pay the actual cash value of the car.

-Gap insurance -- This type of insurance comes into play if your car is totaled and you owe more money on your car than it’s worth -- gap insurance will pay the difference.
-"For instance, if you owe $15,000 on your car loan but your car is only worth $12,000, gap insurance will reimburse your lender for the extra $3,000."
-You can get gap insurance from your car insurance company or from your car financing company, but it’s usually more expensive from your lender.
+- Gap insurance: This type of insurance comes into play if your car is totaled and you owe more money on your car than it’s worth — gap insurance will pay the difference.
+You can get gap coverage from your car insurance or financing company, but it’s usually more expensive from your lender.